-Warhammer 40,000: Mechanicus II Steam Deck and Performance Guide
+Warhammer 40,000: Mechanicus II Steam Deck Unsupported & Performance Guide

-Mechanicus II Steam Deck and performance guide covering unsupported Deck status, PC requirements, controller cautions, UI readability, save checks, and launch-week buyer advice.
+Mechanicus II Steam Deck unsupported status and performance guide covering PC requirements, controller cautions, UI readability, save checks, and launch-week buyer advice.

 Steam Deck Answer